Cherbourg, Queensland: History

 Barambah Aboriginal School opened in 1904, its name changing to Cherbourg Aboriginal School in 1931–1932.
 The school was operated by the Department of Native Affairs until the 1960s when it came under the control of Queensland Department of Education and became Cherbourg State School.

 The reserve was administered by the Aboriginal Protection Society, Ipswich, until February 1905, when control passed to the Government of Queensland and a Superintendent was appointed, who reported to the Chief Protector of Aborigines.
 There were approximately 2079 documented removals of Aboriginal people to Barambah between the years of 1905 and 1939.

-Cherbourg Provisional School opened on 1932 for the children of the white officials, separate to the school for the Aboriginal children.
+Cherbourg Provisional School opened in 1932 for the children of the white officials, separate to the school for the Aboriginal children.
 It closed in 1941.

 The Anglican Church of the Holy Spirit was dedicated on 19 February 1939 by the Bishop-Coadjutor.
 Its closure circa 2018 was approved by Bishop Cameron Venables.

 Cherbourg Post Office opened on 15 November 1965 and closed in 1986.

 In 1982, Cherbourg was granted a Deed of Grant in Trust (DOGIT), becoming self-managed by its own local authority.

 Over the years, the policies towards Aboriginal people changed from protection to assimilation and eventually participation and a measure of self-government with the passage of the Community Services (Aborigines) Act 1984.
 The Act provided for elected community councils who could make recommendations to the Minister for Community Services on matters relating to the progress, development and wellbeing of the people they represented.
 On 28 August 1986 a Deed of Grant in Trust was granted to the Cherbourg community, giving this council official status.

 The Local Government (Community Government Areas) Act 2004 gave Cherbourg formal legal recognition as a local government.